 Our Work • Conference Presentations and Keynotes

 Conference presentations and keynotes are important for sharing the latest research and keeping abreast of new developments in higher education.
 Our focus is on active engagement and interaction.
 Participants learn how to integrate theory and research into their practice.
-Here are some recent projects.
+Some recent projects.

 NADE Conference 2016: Golden Opportunities: Building on 40 Years of Progress March 16-19, 2016 Anaheim, California